 The Rolex watch will not be waterproof if condensation forms inside the watch.
 The Oyster case's water resistance has indeed been diminished, and the Rolex requires emergency service.
 When the humidity levels are high enough, condensation droplets might be seen within your Rolex.
 In spite of how much condensation is present, the Rolex internal movement is at risk, so it is important to send the watch to Rolex for servicing, even if the condensation disappears afterward, the Rolex waterproof seal has been compromised.

 What Happens If I Get Water In My Rolex?
 If your Rolex has been attacked by water, you should contact a Rolex Service Center right once.
 Rolex movements can be damaged by any type of water, but saltwater is the most harmful and corrosive.
 Regardless of the reason, the Rolex requires prompt treatment.
 If you delay getting the Rolex serviced, you will increase the internal damage and consequently, the cost of the overhaul Rolex repair.
 DIY methods like uncooked rising or a heater should not be used to dry Rolex.
 These procedures are not safe to apply on a mechanical watch, such as a Rolex, because a Rolex model with water inside can only be saved by a Rolex watchmaker.
+To find out more, please read our used Rolex GMT Master II article.

 Generally, you shouldn't wear your Rolex while participating in rough activities where the crown can be damaged.
 Your Rolex wristwatch needs to be repaired if any of these signs of disfunction appear after a knock to the crown.

 Make sure your Rolex is properly wound or adjusted after the crown has been screwed on the case.
 Monitor the Rolex for signs of damage after an impact on the crown.
 The following are signs of a damaged crown stem: a grinding noise when you adjust the time or wind the movement, roughness when you rotate the crown, condensation on the crystal, or a wristwatch that runs too slowly or too fast.
+There is an informative article on our website about can Rolex Datejust get wet.